rohitect/kraven-spring-boot-starter/README.md

 - **kraven-ui-spring-boot-starter**: Spring Boot starter (for the lazy developers among us)
 - **kraven-ui-example**: Example application (for when the docs inevitably fail you)

+## 🚨 Compatibility Notes

+When integrating Kraven UI into your projects, be aware of these potential compatibility issues:

+- **Caching**: Kraven UI uses its own internal caching mechanism that doesn't depend on Spring's caching infrastructure, avoiding conflicts with your application's cache configuration.
+You can control caching with the `kraven.ui.cache.enabled` property.
+The library is designed to work even if the cache service bean cannot be autowired.
+- **OpenTelemetry**: Some versions of OpenTelemetry may cause stack overflow errors when used with Kraven UI.
+Consider excluding OpenTelemetry dependencies if you encounter issues.

 ## 🏗️ Development Status

 This project is actively maintained by developers who care way too much about UI/UX: